elastic/kibana/rfcs/text/0007_lifecycle_unblocked.md

 # Motivation
 Plugin lifecycle methods and context provider functions are async (promise-returning) functions.
-Core runs these functions in series and waits for each plugin's lifecycle function to resolve before calling the next.
+Core runs these functions in series and waits for each plugin's lifecycle/context provider function to resolve before calling the next.
 This allows plugins to depend on the API's returned from other plugins.

 With the current design, a single lifecycle method or context provider that blocks will block all of Kibana from starting up.
+Plugins (including legacy plugins) rely heavily on this blocking behaviour to ensure that all conditions required for their plugin's operation are met before their plugin is started and exposes it's API's.
+This means a single plugin with a network error that isn't retried or a dependency on an external host that is down, could block all of Kibana from starting up.

 We should make it impossible for a single plugin lifecycle function to stall all of kibana.

 # Detailed design

 ### 1. Synchronous lifecycle methods
-Lifecycle methods are synchronous functions, they can perform asynchronous operations but Core doesn't wait for these to complete.
-This guarantees that no plugin lifecycle function can block other plugins or core from starting up.
+Lifecycle methods are synchronous functions, they can perform async operations but Core doesn't wait for these to complete.
+This guarantees that no plugin lifecycle function can block other plugins or core from starting up [1].

 Core will still expose special API's that are able block the setup lifecycle such as registering Saved Object migrations, but this will be limited to